David J. Malan

-David J. Malan (/meɪlɛn/) is an American computer scientist and professor.
-Malan is a Gordon McKay Professor of Computer Science at Harvard University, and is best known for teaching course CS50, (abbreviation of Computer Science 50) which is the largest open-learning course at Harvard University and Yale University and the largest Massive Open Online Course (MOOC) at EdX, with lectures being viewed by over a million people on the edX platform up to 2017.
+David Jay Malan (/meɪlɛn/) is an American computer scientist and professor.
+Malan is a Gordon McKay Professor of Computer Science at Harvard University, and is best known for teaching the course CS50, which is the largest open-learning course at Harvard University and Yale University and the largest massive open online course at EdX, with lectures being viewed by over a million people on the edX platform up to 2017.

 Malan is a professor at Harvard John A. Paulson School of Engineering and Applied Sciences, where his research interests include cybersecurity, digital forensics, botnets, computer science education, distance learning, collaborative learning, and computer-assisted instruction.

 Education

 Malan enrolled at Harvard College, initially studying government, and took CS50 in the fall of 1996, which was taught by Brian Kernighan at the time.
 Inspired by Kernighan, Malan began his education in computer science, graduating with a Bachelor of Arts degree in Computer Science in 1999.
 After a period working outside of academia, he returned to postgraduate studies to complete a Master of Science degree in 2004, followed by a PhD in 2007 for research into cybersecurity and computer forensics, supervised by Michael D. Smith.